inky03/hscript-insanity/README.md

 ### Enums

-enums can be imported and used in hscript similarly to actual haxe, and support constructors
+enums can be imported or created in hscript and support constructors.

+basic enum matching in a switch statement is also implemented !

 ```hx
 // in source code ...